Genus Paralieberkuehnia De Saedeleer 1934

 Video: I made this video from material which came from the Geul, a small river at the border of Belgium and the Netherlands.
 This cell shows anastomising filopodia.

-Remarks: The designation of genus Lieberkuehnia is problematic.
-It was erected by De Saedeleer in 1934 for L. elegantula (Penard, 1904) which he made the type species.
+Remarks: The designation of genus Paralieberkuehnia is problematic.
+It was erected by De Saedeleer in 1934 for P. elegantula (Penard, 1904) which he made the type species.
 Penard describes his species based on the observation of three specimens from two different localities.
 The shell is as Penard writes "a perfect sphere" with a small tubular neck.
 De Saedeleer also found three similar specimens, however with an inner tubular structure.
 He states that Penard may have overlooked that structure.

 I'v seen numerous shells of L. elegans sensu Penard, but only twice shells with an inner tubular structure.
 I thinks those are different species, because the specimens with an inner tubular structure showed much more a reticulum, which I've never seen in L. elegans sensu Penard.